LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 We first begin by setting cell 2 to 9.

+1. Type in '+' 9 times into the input box.
 `+++++++++`

 Like the previous step, we utilize a loop to avoid redundant operations.

+2. Enter '[' into the input box.
 `[`

 This operator lets us start a loop.

 Then, we move the data pointer to cell 0 and decrease the value.

 `<<-`